dexmac/api-validation-with-nightwatch/README.md

 The demo project includes an example of navigating to Google.com - performing a search for 'NightwatchJS' and validating if the search URL sent to Google's servers contains the string, as well as other parameters.

-It also includes an example of how to setup NightwatchJS for use with Travis.CI, in order to run the tests on both Linux and Mac.
+It also includes an example of how to setup NightwatchJS for use with Travis.CI,
+in order to run the tests on both Linux and Mac.

-For more detailed instructions on how the assertion can be used inside your own NightwatchJS project please see the [Usage](#usage) section below.
+For more detailed instructions on how the assertion can be used inside your own NightwatchJS project
+please see the [Usage](#usage) section below.

+## Demo

 ![preview](apiValidation.gif)

-# Install
+# Installation
    - clone the repository
    - `npm install`

-# Run
+# Running

 To run the demo project, inside the root directory, run:
 ## `npm test`